ginqi7/gin-blog/README.md

 ## Github Page

-You can easily publish your books on GitHub Pages:
+You can easily publish your blog on GitHub Pages:

-1. Create a repository that contains your books written in Markdown files.
+1. Create a repository that contains your blog written in Markdown files.
 2. Create a GitHub Action to build the website (similar to [this](https://github.com/ginqi7/blog/blob/main/.github/workflows/publish.yml)).
-3. Every time you push your books to the master branch, it will deploy a GitHub page.
-You can refer to [my books repository](https://github.com/ginqi7/blog).
+3. Every time you push your blog to the master branch, it will deploy a GitHub page.
+You can refer to [my blog repository](https://github.com/ginqi7/blog).